Nothing beats a panoramic view of London’s skyline, but have you ever wondered what’s what?

 With its enormous dome and Baroque inspired architecture, St. Paul’s has to be one of the most recognisable and iconic buildings on the London skyline.

 For a long time (between 1710 and 1963) it was the tallest building in London and remains the UK’s second largest church building after Liverpool Cathedral.

 Sir Christopher Wren was commissioned to build the cathedral as part of a huge building programme after the Great Fire of London in 1666.
 The new building was only declared officially complete however in 1711.

-Numerous royal events have been held here including the wedding of Charles and Diana.
+Numerous royal events have been held here including a smattering of weddings.
 It was also where the funerals of Admiral Nelson, Winston Churchill and Margaret Thatcher took place.

 The interior of St. Pauls is of course just as breathtaking – well worth a visit.